AnasiNikitha01/Sidebar/README.md

 ## Demo

-You can see a live demo of the sidebar component [here](https://anasinikitha01.github.io/Sidebar/).
+You can see a live demo of the sidebar component here : (https://anasinikitha01.github.io/Sidebar/).

 ## Features